Can we bring our dog/pet in with us?

 Are you getting any new animals soon?

 We are mostly trying to focus on improving the enclosures we currently have and generally bettering our zoo.
-We may bring in smaller animals from time to time, but have no plans for large animals other than bison for the immediate future.
+We may bring in smaller animals from time to time, but have no plans for large animals for the immediate future.

 When do you feed the animals?
 Can we see the animals eat?

 Some of our animals are fed twice per day and some just once, in the evening.
-Some of our animals, like the primates, will get fed in their yard in the morning, but all the animals are fed inside their buildings at night.
+Some of our animals, like the primates and bears, will get fed in their yard in the morning, but all the animals are fed inside their buildings at night.
 This helps to encourage them to voluntarily shift in and out of their buildings when we need them to.

 Where do you get your funding?